WHAT ARE YOUR RATES?

-Rates for translation and subtitling generally depend on the word count of the original text, file format, language combination, and urgency.
+Rates generally depend on the word count/file length/number of pages, language combination, subject matter and urgency.

 Without an intermediary, it's much easier for me to understand and fulfil your requirements.
 Moreover, I'll always be there once the project is complete to answer your questions or go through things with you should you want something amended, revised or clarified.

 WHICH FILE FORMAT DO YOU DELIVER SUBTITLES IN?

 I am normally asked to produce subtitles in .ttml or .ass format, but I am happy to discuss your requirements if you have another format in mind.

 In the UK, there is no such thing as a sworn translator.
 Certifying a translation simply means that the translator declares that the translation is accurate.
 If you would like the translation to be notarised, this can be arranged for an additional fee.
 Notaries do not, however, check the quality of the translation.

 Transcreation refers to the translation of texts that tend to be more creative and need to be adapted to the culture of the target audience or market.
 Examples of texts that need this type of adaptation include taglines, adverts, and creative copy.